DeForest Buckner: San Francisco 49ers

+2016 season

 The San Francisco 49ers selected Buckner with the seventh overall pick in the 2016 NFL Draft.
 He was the second consecutive Oregon defensive end selected in the first round by the 49ers, joining Arik Armstead who was selected 17th overall in 2015.
 They went on to draft Solomon Thomas who was another Pac-12 defensive end in 2017.

-2016 season: Rookie year

 Buckner made his NFL debut in the season-opener against the Los Angeles Rams, recording one tackle in the 28–0 shutout victory.
-During a Week 6 45-16 road loss to the Buffalo Bills, he recorded nine tackles and his first two NFL sacks on quarterback Tyrod Taylor and recovered a fumble forced by former college teammate Arik Armstead on Taylor.
+During a Week 6 45–16 road loss to the Buffalo Bills, he recorded nine tackles and his first two NFL sacks on quarterback Tyrod Taylor and recovered a fumble forced by former college teammate Arik Armstead on Taylor.
 During Week 14 against the New York Jets, Buckner recorded a team-high 11 tackles and sacked Bryce Petty twice in the 23–17 overtime loss.

 Buckner finished his rookie season with 73 tackles, six sacks, two fumble recoveries, and a pass deflection in 15 games and starts.
 He led all NFL defensive linemen with 1,108 snaps on the season and ranked second with his 73 tackles.
 Buckner's six sacks ranked fourth among rookies.
+He was named to the PFWA All-Rookie Team.